-Operational weather forecast models also regularly struggle with parameterizing low clouds within persistent CAPs (overprediction or underprediction of low clouds and fog are both common occurrences), as well as the turbulent mixing processes occurring between synoptically-driven winds at the interface of a relatively calm, stable boundary-layer (Holtslag et al. 2013).
+Operational weather forecast models also regularly struggle with parameterizing low clouds within persistent CAPs (overprediction or underprediction of low clouds and fog are both common occurrences), as well as the turbulent mixing processes occurring at the interface between synoptically-driven winds and a relatively calm, stable boundary-layer (Holtslag et al. 2013).
 However, relatively few numerical studies have examined the impact of clouds and cloud microphysics on CAP formation and evolution.
 In addition, the impacts of cloud-topped boundary-layers on pollutant dispersion have received considerably less attention than clear-sky cases (Verzijlbergh et al. 2009).
 Zangl (2005a) indirectly examined the effect of cloud particle phase on the formation of extreme CAPs in the Gstettneralm sinkhole, Austria.
 He found that an efficient drying mechanism was required for extreme CAPs to develop.
-Without one, the formation of fog and its accompanying longwave radiation would prevent the low level cooling necessary for a strong CAP.
+Without one, the formation of fog and its accompanying longwave radiation would prevent the low-level cooling necessary for a strong CAP.
 Zangl found that the most efficient process for drying the atmosphere was through the formation of cloud ice and its eventual sedimentation.
 Moreover, the lower vapor pressure over ice compared to water allowed for preferential growth of cloud ice at the expense of cloud water.
 This accelerated the drying process, with even greater acceleration possible if cloud ice was able to grow into snow, which has a greater fall speed.
 Simulations dominated by cloud ice were found to dry out the atmosphere more effectively than simulations with a mixture of cloud ice and cloud water, translating to greater cooling and lower temperatures in the ice-dominant case.

-The impact of the snow-albedo feedback on surface temperatures of continental interior locations during wintertime is known to be high.
+The impact of the snow-albedo feedback on surface temperatures of interior continental locations during wintertime is known to be high.
 However, in remote locations such as the Uintah Basin, where snow cover is typically very thin (~5-10 cm) and spatially and temporally variable, accurately assessing snow mass or water equivalent for input into numerical models can be difficult (Jeong et al. 2013).
 Despite their importance in wintertime persistent CAP formation and maintenance, relatively few numerical studies have examined in detail the impact of snow cover on CAPs.
 Billings et al. (2006) studied the impact of snow cover on a CAP in the Yampa Valley, CO.
 Although unable to produce a temperature inversion, simulations with snow cover produced an isothermal profile that more closely aligned with observations than snow-free simulations.
 The snow-free simulations were incapable of producing the CAP and had the highest temperatures located on the valley floor.
 They concluded that the primary influence of snow cover was to increase the surface albedo and decrease the sensible heat flux.
 Snow cover also increased the latent heat flux for certain locations due to melting and evaporation.
 Zangl (2005a) also investigated the role of snow cover on the nocturnal formation of extreme CAPs.
 He found that a small heat conductivity of the ground was important for efficient cooling and was most readily accomplished by the presence of fresh snowfall.
 Comparison between a snow-covered and grass-covered sinkhole floor suggested that the larger surface heat capacity of the grass floor resulted in more gradual cooling, a smaller afternoon-morning temperature difference, and weaker static stability than simulations with a snow-covered floor.
 Interestingly, the grass case produced no cloud cover in the center of the basin, while snow cases did.